Have you ever tasted shortcrust pastry with avocado, made with avocado instead of butter?

 Follow Me!

-In my new WhatsApp channel and on Instagram, on the Facebook page and Pinterest boards, in my two groups: Catia’s group, in the kitchen and beyond and Just what I was looking for! and if you like… subscribe to my Newsletter.
+In my new WhatsApp channel and on Instagram, on the Facebook page and Pinterest boards, in my two groups: Catia’s group, in the kitchen and beyond and Exactly what I was looking for! and if you like… subscribe to my Newsletter.

-In my new WhatsApp channel and on Instagram, on the Facebook page and Pinterest boards, in my two groups: Catia’s group, in the kitchen and beyond and Just what I was looking for! and if you like… subscribe to my Newsletter.
+In my new WhatsApp channel and on Instagram, on the Facebook page and Pinterest boards, in my two groups: Catia’s group, in the kitchen and beyond and Exactly what I was looking for! and if you like… subscribe to my Newsletter.